duofor/DWS-Test/README.md

     GET /caller_id
         - Accepts caller_id, start_date, end_date and type as params
         - Queries the DB for all CDRs of caller_id param within the given time period
-        - Allows for additional fintering based on type param
+        - Allows for additional filtering based on type param
         - Response contains all CDRs for the specific caller_id in the given period, as JSON.

     GET /calls
         - Accepts caller_id, start_date, end_date, number_of_calls and type as params
         - number_of_calls param represents the number of most expensive calls wanted to be returned in the response
-        - Allows for additional fintering based on type param
+        - Allows for additional filtering based on type param
         - Response contains the <number_of_calls> most expensive calls(CDRs) for the specific caller_id within the given time period

     POST /upload